-How to Sleep Train if You Live in a One Bedroom Apartment
+How to Sleep Train if You Live in a One-Bedroom Apartment

 If you share a room with your baby because you live in a one-bedroom apartment, you may think successful sleep training is a pipe dream.
 If you don’t have a guest room to retreat to, you may have to camp out on the couch during the sleep training process.

 Or you can get creative and “make” another room for your baby while sleep training.
 I’ve had one friend make use of a walk-in closet as a temporary bedroom for her baby while sleep training.
-I’ve talked to other parents who put up standing screens to create a separate space for their child.
+I’ve talked to other parents who put up standing screens to create a separate space for their children.
 It’s okay to get creative – especially if it helps.